yummyweb/Termhook/README.md

 - End: Occurs after the process ends.

+- TError: Occurs when Termhook runs into an error.

 ## Termhook API

 Using the Termhook API, you can seamlessly integrate your product with Termhook and get started.
 The Termhook API allows you to create functions, callable by your users.